marcusgsta/blog/recreating-a-landing-page.md

 ## Conclusion

+Some things I have learned from remaking a website.

 ### CSS vs SCSS variables

 I like that I can use CSS custom properties and exclude the need for a CSS preprocessor like SASS.
 The thing I miss with SASS variables is the functions I can use with them, like lighten(), darken() which can be really handy for tweaking color schemes right in the editor.
 The thing is that even if I have SASS installed, I can't tweak the CSS custom properties.
 If I want that functionality I need to write SASS variables ($red).